codefordurham/dokku-setup/README.md

 Example Deployment
 ------------------

-Run the ansible script, and setup docker-machine to point to the new EC2
+Run the setup.yml ansible script and setup docker-machine to point to the new EC2 instance:
-instance:

 ```
 ansible-playbook -i ec2.py setup.yml